mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/4-operators-and-functions.md

 ### 4.4.1 A simple function example

 This concludes the boring portion of the primer.
 We now have enough information to actually start making useful scripts.
 I still haven't told you about loops or conditionals, so the really awesome stuff will have to wait until Chapter 5, though.
-We're going to write a script which uses some Python functions and a few RhinoScript methods.
+We're going to write a script which uses some Python functions and a few RhinoScriptSyntax methods.
 Our objective for today is to write a script that applies a custom name to selected objects.
 First, I'll show you the script, then we'll analyze it line by line:

 ```python
 import rhinoscriptsyntax as rs